 Can You Mix Mortar and Concrete?

-Mortar and concrete are two of the essential building materials in construction engineering.
-Mortar is a mixture of sand, water, and a binding material, such as cement or lime, used for bonding masonry units together.
+Mortar and concrete are two essential building materials in construction engineering.
+Mortar is a mixture of sand, water, and a binding material, such as cement or lime, used to bond masonry units together.
 Concrete is a composite material composed of an aggregate (cement, gravel, and sand) bonded with water and hardened by adding chemical admixtures.
-Together mortar and concrete form the backbone of many construction projects.
+Together, mortar and concrete form the backbone of many construction projects.

 mortar concrete type